bypad/Classification/README.md

 # Classification_Three_Ways

+DATA: Cancer cell data.
+Classify if the cell is malignent or benign from the cell data.

 *  Three types of classification models, SVMs, K-Nearest Neighbours, and Random Forests.
 *  Introduce confusion matricies, which are a good way to visualise performance.
 *  Look at how we select hyper-parameters, and ways to help automate this process

 # Classification_HOG

+DATA: Images of hands making rock, paper, and scissors gestures, which are labeled accordingly.

 HOG will take an image and divide it into a grid.
 Within each grid cell, it will look at the gradients of the pixels.
 The gradient of each pixel is characterised by a magnitude, and a direction.
 The magnitude tells us how strong the gradient is, the direction simply tells us in which direction the gradient is moving.
 Strong gradients correspond to edges, and with the direction we can determine if the edge is a vertical, horizontal, or something else.
 All up, this gradient information tells us about the local texture in the patch.
 When we aggregate patches across the image, we get an idea of the gradient/texture across the image, and we can use this as the feature to represent the image.
 Compared to raw pixels, we get: